michelle-bh/michelle-bh.github.io/Forecasting-Natural-Gas-Prices/README.md

 <p></p>

 **Exploring the use of historical natural gas prices to predict what prices will be in the future.
-The results will be included as part of a decision on whether to purchase natural gas now for use in the winter or wait until closer to time of use to make the purchase.**
+The results will be included as part of a decision on whether to purchase natural gas now for the winter or wait until closer to time of use to make the purchase.**

 *	Exploratory Data Analysis and Predictive Models using Python (Jupyter Notebook).